Albert Eckhout: Mulattos/Mulacken

 By the sixteenth century, the term mulatto, also referred as mulacken, was used in Portugal, Spain, and their colonial possessions to classify various people, often slaves and those of mixed racial background, on the basis of the color of their skin.

 In Eckhout's image of the mulatto man, his weapons are visible as he stands in a three-quarter pose facing the viewer.
 Eckhout placed the man in a coastal setting against a cloudy grey sky with three European ships that are visible on the horizon.
 The man stands on the sandy ground, framed by a tall sugar cane field to the right and a large papaya tree to the left.
-His skin is a light brown color which is much lighter than Eckhout's paintings of indigenous Americans and Africans.
+His skin is a light brown color and much lighter than Eckhout's paintings of Amerindians and Africans.
 The uncontrollable halo of frizzy, dark-brown hair grows out of his head with his light brown eyes staring out to the viewer in a confident manner.